dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 the complexity of next generation algorithms, the chance of such discoveries and caveats needs to be taken into account.

-Of note, some next generation algorithms have received considerable analysis attention, for example, following attention gathered during the NIST Post-Quantum Cryptography Standardization Process [NIST_PQC_FAQ].
-However, if and when further information on caveats and implementation issues come to light, it is quite possible that vulnerabilities will represent a weakening of security than a full "break".
+Of note, some next generation algorithms have received considerable analysis, for example, following attention gathered during the NIST
+Post-Quantum Cryptography Standardization Process [NIST_PQC_FAQ].
+However, if and when further information on caveats and implementation issues come to light, it is quite possible that vulnerabilities will represent a weakening of security rather than a full "break".
 Such weakening may also be offset if a hybrid approach has been used.

 ### Time